TreesLab/NCLscan/README.md

 ####**1.
 System requirements**

-   NCLscan runs under the Linux (i.e., Bio-Linux, see also http://nebc.nerc.ac.uk/ for further details) or Mac operating   systems on a 64-bit machine with \pi*r^{2} 10 GB RAM.
+   NCLscan runs under the Linux (i.e., Bio-Linux, see also http://nebc.nerc.ac.uk/ for further details) or Mac operating   systems on a 64-bit machine with equal or greater than 10 GB RAM.

 ####**2.
 Software requirements**